|

 Is there a minimum age requirement?

-For guided trips, we recommend the child be at least 6 years old and paddle in a tandem kayak with an adult, or 14 years old if they wish to paddle their own kayak.
-Your guide may rearrange people throughout the day to balance the ability of the group.
-If you feel you can paddle for two, well we won’t stop you.
-Just remember, the trip is almost 12 miles.
+For guided trips, we recommend the child be at least 6 years old and paddle in a tandem kayak with an adult, or 14 years old if

 Are there any restrictions in the canyon?